hachimada/gnn_state_recognition/README.md

+### This repository is used in following thesis

+Yani Mohamad, Nao Yamada, Siow C, & Naoyuki K. (2023).
+**An efficient activity recognition for homecare robots from multi-modal communication dataset.**
+International Journal of Advances in Intelligent Informatics, 9(1), 39-50. doi:[https://doi.org/10.26555/ijain.v9i1.903](https://doi.org/10.26555/ijain.v9i1.903)

+In this thesis, link to github repository is `https://github.com/Nao-Y1996/gnn_state_recognition`.
+*Nao-Y1996* is my previous user name.

 # Description
 This system allows you to make your robot partner learn your daily state (behavior).
 The robot partner can be imagined as a virtual robot on your PC.
 (If you are the developer of the HSR robot, you can use it.)